 In Beekeeper, you can adjust the settings for each stream individually.
 Depending on the content that will be shared, a different setup may be required.
-As a Global Admin, you can either do this yourself or assign a Stream Admin who does not need to have full admin privileges, but who can help manage the settings for that particular stream.
+Global Admins and Location admins can do this or they can assign a Stream Admin who does not need to have full admin privileges, but who can help manage the settings for that particular stream.

 To access an individual stream’s settings: